-Certain derivatives or debt securities, or other financial instruments in which we may invest, as well as certain Investment Companies' committed, revolving line of credit agreements, as applicable, utilize the London Interbank Offered Rate ("LIBOR") as the reference or benchmark rate for interest rate calculations.
+Certain derivatives or debt securities, or other financial instruments in which we may invest, as well as certain Investment Companies' committed, revolving line of credit agreements, as applicable, utilize the London Interbank Offered Rate (LIBOR) as the reference or benchmark rate for interest rate calculations.

 LIBOR is a measure of the average interest rate at which major global banks can borrow from one another.
 LIBOR has historically been quoted in multiple currencies and tenors using data reported by a panel of private-sector banks.
-Following allegations of rate manipulation in 2012 and concerns regarding its thin liquidity, the use of LIBOR came under increasing pressure, and in July 2017, the U.K. Financial Conduct Authority, which regulates LIBOR, announced that it will stop encouraging banks to provide the quotations needed to sustain LIBOR.
-The ICE Benchmark Administration Limited, the administrator of LIBOR, ceased publishing most LIBOR tenors, including some USD LIBOR tenors, on December 31, 2021, and will cease publishing the remaining and most liquid USD LIBOR tenors no later than June 30, 2023.
-Regulators have encouraged the development of and transition to the use of alternative reference or benchmark rates.
-While the transition process away from LIBOR has become increasingly well-defined in advance of the anticipated discontinuation of LIBOR, the impact on certain debt securities, derivatives and other financial instruments remains uncertain.
-Further, the process for amending existing contracts or instruments to transition away from LIBOR remains unclear in the absence of global consensus.
+Following allegations of rate manipulation in 2012 and concerns regarding its thin liquidity, the use of LIBOR came under increasing pressure, and in July 2017, the U.K. Financial Conduct Authority (FCA), which regulates LIBOR, announced that it will stop encouraging banks to provide the quotations needed to sustain LIBOR.
+The ICE Benchmark Administration Limited, the administrator of LIBOR, ceased publishing most LIBOR tenors, including one-week and two-month and all non-USD LIBOR tenors, on December 31, 2021, and will cease publishing the remaining and most liquid USD LIBOR tenors, including overnight, one-month, three-month, six-month and twelve-month maturities, no later than June 30, 2023.
+The FCA has supported the publication of "synthetic" LIBOR for certain agreements where an amendment to use an alternative reference rate is difficult to accomplish, though as of January 2023, no announcements have been made for using synthetic USD LIBOR maturities.
+Further, the publication of synthetic sterling LIBOR will be discontinued as of March 2023, and the publication of synthetic yen LIBOR ceased permanently at the end of 2022.